pinohu/DYNASTY/Empire_Bible_Complete.md

 **Example Language**:
 ```
-This trust is established by Chimenime Xavier
+This trust is established by Ikechukwu Polycarp Nnamdi Ohu
-and Judith, as Grantors (with Chimenime Xavier retaining sole administrative control).
+and Judith Huchukwuyem Ohu, as Grantors (with Ikechukwu Polycarp Nnamdi Ohu retaining sole administrative control).
 ```

 **Why Required**: Identifies who established the trust and has standing to challenge trust provisions.